iPhone 8 review

 For a better understanding of these benchmarks, take a look at the infographic below:

 Yes, you read that subheading right.
 The real reason behind Apple’s decision to re-introduce the glass rear on the iPhone 8 is to include support for wireless charging for the first time.
 After years of fans asking the company to offer wireless charging on the iPhone, Apple has complied, and announced that (in un-Apple fashion) that it’d be compatible with Qi-certified wireless chargers.

 That’s right, there’s no proprietary system like with the Apple Watch, meaning it’s compatible with the millions of Qi wireless chargers found around the world, from public places like McDonalds and Starbucks to those that you can buy online for use at home.

 With that being said, Apple is due to release its own wireless charging mat dubbed AirPower with advanced wireless charging tech not offered by competitors, but it’s not due out until 2018.

 There’s a catch to the wireless charging, though: it’s limited to 5W at the moment.
 It can be used with more powerful Qi chargers, but it won’t charge the smartphone any faster.

-Apple has confirmed that it’s upgrading the iPhone 8 and 8 Plus to ‘fast wireless charging’ via a software update later this year, but it only bumps it up to 7.5W.
+Apple has confirmed that it’s upgrading the iPhone 8 and 8 Plus to ‘fast wireless charging’ via a software update in iOS 11.2, but that bumps it up only to 7.5W.
 In comparison, some Android smartphones can charge at double that speed, 15W.